Multicomponent multiscatter capture of Dark Matter: Introduction

-The importance of astrophysical objects as probes of Dark Matter has been long recognized in the literature.
-For example, the first seminal papers on capture of Dark Matter~\cite{Press:1985,Spergel:1985,Gould:1987,Gould:1987resonant} all deal with the potentially observable effects of Dark Matter (DM) captured by our Sun.
-Simply put, Dark Matter particles within the Dark Matter halos surrounding any galaxy, have the potential to be slowed down by collisions with nuclei inside the dense environments of stars, or other compact astrophysical objects.
-Once they are slowed below the escape velocity, those particles become gravitationally trapped by the captor object and, eventually, sink in towards their center, where they could annihilate efficiently and produce heat with observable effects.
-Prior to 2017, the formalism for calculating the capture rates was limited by the requirement that, on average, the Dark Matter particles, as they cross the capturing object, will experience at most one collision, i.e. single scatter capture.
-Recently, the formalism of multiscatter capture was developed~\cite{Bramante:2017,Dasgupta:2019juq,Ilie:2020Comment,Bell:2020}, which allows one to calculate capture rates in very dense environments, such as neutron stars, or in the high cross section limit, where, on average, a DM particle will collide multiple times per crossing with targets inside the object.
+Recently, the use of multiscatter capture has re-emerged in the literature to calculate capture rates in very dense environments~\cite{Bramante:2017,Dasgupta:2019juq,Ilie:2020Comment,Bell:2020}, such as neutron stars, or in the high cross section limit, where, on average, a DM particle will collide multiple times per crossing with targets inside the object.
 Based on the potentially observable effects due to captured Dark Matter, several classes of objects have been investigated as useful probes of DM.
-Below we include a non-exhaustive list of the more recent papers where such effects have been analysed for: Pop~III stars~\cite{Freese:2008cap,Iocco:2008,Ilie:2019,Ilie:2020PopIIIa,Ilie:2020BNFa}, Neutron Stars~\cite{Bramante:2017,Raj:2017wrv,Croon:2017zcu,Bell:2018pkk,Chen:2018ohx,Gresham:2018rqo,Bell:2019pyc,Hamaguchi:2019oev,Leroy:2019,Leung:2019,Joglekar:2019,Bell:2020,Bell:2020b,Bell:2020NSSINS,Garani:2020,Genolini:2020,Joglekar:2020,Keung:2020,Kumar:2020,Perez-Garcia:2020}, White Dwarfs~\cite{Bertolami:2014wua,Bramante:2017,Dasgupta:2019juq,Horowitz:2020axx,Panotopoulos:2020kuo}, and exoplanets~\cite{Leane:2020wob}.
+Below we include a non-exhaustive list of the more recent papers where such effects have been analysed for: Pop~III stars~\cite{Freese:2008cap,Iocco:2008,Ilie:2019,Ilie:2020PopIIIa,Ilie:2020BNFa}, Neutron Stars~\cite{Baryakhtar:2017,Bramante:2017,Raj:2017wrv,Croon:2017zcu,Bell:2018pkk,Chen:2018ohx,Gresham:2018rqo,Acevedo:2019,Bell:2019pyc,Hamaguchi:2019oev,Leroy:2019,Leung:2019,Joglekar:2019,Bell:2020,Bell:2020b,Bell:2020NSSINS,Garani:2020,Genolini:2020,Joglekar:2020,Keung:2020,Kumar:2020,Perez-Garcia:2020}, White Dwarfs~\cite{Bertolami:2014wua,Bramante:2017,Dasgupta:2019juq,Horowitz:2020axx,Panotopoulos:2020kuo}, and exoplanets~\cite{Leane:2020wob}.
 The capture mechanism in most of those papers is commonly assumed to be via collisions with one unique nucleus, or, in the case of neutron stars, with neutrons.
-We point out that this is only valid for neutron stars that are almost exclusively made of neutrons.
-For all the other astrophysical objects considered as probes of Dark Matter, one needs to include the subtleties of having various target nuclei that could slow down the DM particles.
+We point out that this is not a valid assumption as none of these objects are purely single-component.
+Thus, for all astrophysical objects considered as probes of Dark Matter, one needs to include the subtleties of having various target nuclei that could slow down the DM particles.
 The aim of this paper is to provide a framework for such calculations.